Jean Seberg: Death

 On August 30, 1979, Seberg disappeared from her Paris apartment.
-Hasni told police that the couple had gone to see Womanlight and when he awoke the next morning, Seberg was gone.
+Ahmed Hasni told police that the couple had gone to see Womanlight, and when he awoke the next morning, Seberg was gone.
 After Seberg went missing, Hasni told police that he had known that she was suicidal for some time.
 He claimed that she had attempted suicide in July 1979 by jumping in front of a Paris subway train.

 On September 8, nine days after her disappearance, Seberg's decomposing body was found wrapped in a blanket in the back seat of her Renault, parked close to her apartment in the 16th arrondissement.
 Police found a bottle of barbiturates, an empty mineral water bottle, and a note written in French by Seberg addressed to her son.
 It read in part, "Forgive me.
 I can no longer live with my nerves."
 In 1979, her death was ruled a probable suicide by Paris police, but the following year additional charges were filed against persons unknown for "non-assistance of a person in danger."

-Romain Gary, Seberg's second husband, called a press conference shortly after her death at which he blamed the FBI's campaign against Seberg for her deteriorating mental health.
-Gary claimed that Seberg "became psychotic" after the media had reported the false story—planted by the FBI—that she was pregnant with a Black Panther's child in 1970; Seberg had said in an interview that the story was such a shock to her that she went into early labour, leading to the stillbirth of her child.
-(Note: Though in an interview Seberg referred to this 1970 pregnancy as ending in a stillbirth and Romain Gary also stated the pregnancy ended in a stillbirth, that is not the case.
+Romain Gary, Seberg's second husband, called a press conference shortly after her death at which he blamed the FBI's smear campaign against Seberg for her deteriorating mental health.
+Gary claimed that Seberg had "became psychotic" after the media reported the false story—planted by the FBI—that she was pregnant with a Black Panther's child in 1970.
+Seberg had said in an interview that the story was such a shock to her that she went into early labor, leading to the stillbirth of her child.
+(Note: Though in an interview Seberg referred to this 1970 pregnancy as ending in a stillbirth, and Romain Gary also stated the pregnancy ended in a stillbirth, that is not the case.
 Both Seberg and Gary were referring to Seberg's daughter Nina Hart Gary.
 She was born by Caesarean on August 23, 1970, weighed under four pounds, and died two days later.)
 Gary stated that Seberg had repeatedly attempted suicide on the anniversary of the child's death, August 25.

 Seberg is interred at the Montparnasse Cemetery in Paris.